 Chinta (CHEEN-tuh), a female orangutan at Woodland Park Zoo, is turning the big 5-0-a cause for celebration!
-Join the zoo Saturday, February 17 for a birthday party in honor of the zoo's beautiful, red-haired ape.
+The press is invited Saturday, February 17 to a birthday party in honor of the zoo's beautiful, red-haired ape.